-- Updates to expiration dates: for Pfizer, dates is found on vial; for Moderna, date is found online - Updates to Moderna Onsite Vaccine Preparation to include special considerations for transportation: Once thawed, the Moderna vaccine is sensitive to movement and information has been added to ensure stability of the vaccine. - Reordering of appendices with addition of Appendix 5.
+- Updates to expiration dates: for Pfizer, dates is found on vial; for Moderna, date is found online - Updates to Moderna Onsite Vaccine Preparation to include special considerations for transportation. - Reordering of appendices with addition of Appendix 5.
 COVID-19 Vaccine Consent Form for Inmates SPANISH.